genilab/genilab.github.io/PROJECTS.md

 We host a list of use cases that we are promoting as exercises:

 * [Industry Use Cases](./EXERCISES.md): provides a list of compiled ideas related to industry use cases.
-These prospective projects are rooter in practical concepts of Generative Intelligent System, like Prompt

-Moreover, We are actively looking for new [Project Ideas](JOIN.md#project-ideas) from Research Collaborators and Industry Partners!
+Moreover, we are actively looking for new [Project Ideas](JOIN.md#project-ideas) from Research Collaborators and Industry Partners!
 Reach out to Dr. Koch if you are willing to collaborate with us.

 ![GenI-Lab Activities](./images/genilab-activities.png)